9 Timeless Habits That Elevate You as a Dentist (Before You Even Speak)

 3. Speak with Intention, Not Performance

-Your tone, your pacing, your choice of words—these shape how people experience you.
+Your tone, your pace, and your choice of words shape how patients perceive you.

 Confidence lives in clarity, not complexity.